Palestine Marathon

 The Palestine Marathon (ماراثون فلسطين) is an annual road running event, including races over the marathon, half marathon, 21 km, 10 km and 5 km distances, that takes place on the streets of Bethlehem, Palestine.
-It was held for the first time on 21 April 2013, and has been held annually since.
+It was held for the first time on 21 April 2013, and has been held annually, except from 2020 to 2021 and 2024 to 2025; the marathon returned in 2026 after a two-year hiatus due to the Gaza war.

 Aims and Organisation

 The Palestine Marathon was created to highlight restrictions in Palestinian freedom of movement, especially for Palestinian women.
 The idea to organize a marathon in Bethlehem was originally conceived by two Danish entrepreneurs, Lærke Hein and Signe Fischer, after the annual UNRWA marathon in the Gaza Strip was cancelled.
 It was cancelled because Hamas authorities would not permit women to run, as the said it's against Islamic law.

 Fischer said that the idea to organise the marathon first came to her while she was stuck waiting at a checkpoint.
 Hein and Fischer worked with local counterparts, establishing a running group, which organised the first marathon with support from the Palestine Olympic Committee (POC).
 The fifth event in 2017 was directly organised by the POC, who changed the race's name from "Right to Movement" to "Free Movement".